ychalier/transflow/USAGE.md

 >    Here `/dev/video0` is the real webcam, and `/dev/video4` is the v4l2-loopback device found with the previous command.
 > 4. In another terminal, run transflow with the v4l2-loopback device:
 >    ```console
->    transflow v4l2::/dev/video4 -sz 1280x720 -mv -oi
+>    transflow v4l2::/dev/video4 --size 1280x720 --mv --view-flow
 >    ```

-## Bitmap Alteration
+## Pixmap Alteration

-Altering the bitmap is a way to control how the output will look if the flow has the *expansion property*, ie. some pixels grow into regions that eventually covers large areas of the original bitmap.
+Altering the pixmap is a way to control how the output will look if the flow has the *expansion property*, ie. some pixels grow into regions that eventually covers large areas of the original pixmap.
 For instances, a video of a body of water in motion will drastically decrease the number of independent pixels.
 This means that forcing the color of those pixels will impact the whole output while only imperceptibly alter the input.

-You can specify an alteration image with the `-ba, --bitmap-alteration` argument.
+You can specify an alteration image with the `--alteration` argument.
 It takes a path to a PNG file.
 This image should be transparent (alpha channel set to 0) for pixels that should not be touched.
-Non-transparent pixels will be pasted onto the bitmap.
-For video bitmaps, the same alteration is applied on all frames.
+Non-transparent pixels will be pasted onto the pixmap.
+For video pixmaps, the same alteration is applied on all frames.

 In order to know in advance which pixels to alter, you may use the [extra/control.py](extra/control.py) script:

-1. First, use Transflow with the `-cd` flag to generate a mapping checkpoint (see [Restart From Checkpoint](#restart-from-checkpoint)).
+1. First, use Transflow with the `--checkpoint-every` or `--checkpoint-end` flag to generate a mapping checkpoint (see [Restart From Checkpoint](#restart-from-checkpoint)).
     ```console
-    transflow flow.mp4 -cd
+    transflow flow.mp4 -C
     ```
 2. Then, call the [control.py](extra/control.py) script and pass the checkpoint as argument.
-If you already know which bitmap image you're using, you might want to pass it as well.
+If you already know which pixmap image you're using, you might want to pass it as well.
     ```console
-    python control.py flow_12345.ckpt.zip image.jpg
+    python extra/control.py flow_12345.ckpt.zip image.jpg
     ```
 3. Edit the color of some sources and export the alteration image by hitting Ctrl+S (more details below).
-4. Use Transflow again and specify the bitmap alteration argument.
+4. Use Transflow again and specify the pixmap alteration argument.
     ```console
-    transflow flow.mp4 -b image.jpg -ba flow_12345_1730000000000.png
+    transflow flow.mp4 -p image.jpg --alteration flow_12345_1730000000000.png
     ```

 In the [control.py](extra/control.py) GUI, you see pixel sources in the header, ordered by their target area, decreasing: this means the first (top left) source covers the most area.
 Hovering on it highlights its target zone.
 Clicking on it opens a color picker to edit its color.
 Other bindings: